joelnitta/spatial-phy-workshop/tutorials/canaper.md

 Rather, we will check that it starts to **converge on approximately the same result** once `n_reps` is high enough.

-Here, I will compare the percentile of observed phylogenetic diversity relative to random (`pd_obs_p_upper`, [one of the values used for calculating endemism type](https://docs.ropensci.org/canaper/articles/canape.html#classify-endemism)) between pairs of random communities each generated with the same number of replicates[^3].
-I will also time calculations for one of each pair.
+The code below compares the percentile of observed phylogenetic diversity relative to random (`pd_obs_p_upper`, [one of the values used for calculating endemism type](https://docs.ropensci.org/canaper/articles/canape.html#classify-endemism)) between pairs of random communities each generated with the same number of replicates[^3].

+We are only running this on the `biod_example` data because the `acacia` dataset would take too long to run during a workshop.

 ``` r
 n_reps_test <- c(10, 100, 1000)